coco33920/sqs/sqs.typ

 in their head.
 Her clothes?
 Check.
 Her cute clothes she never worned?
 Check.
 Diploma?
 Check.
 Health supply?
 Check.
-Everything is okay and she's ready to take her station at the *cough* the _Deep Space Station for Scientific and Engineering research n°1_ it's really a mouthfull.
+Everything is okay and she's ready to take her station at the *cough* the _Deep Space Station for Scientific and Engineering research Alpha-Kappa-Two_ it's really a mouthfull.

 One suitcase, that's all, all her memories, stories, personnal belongings, clothes, for a _lifetime_ was in _one_ suitcase.
 She would like to say goodbye